GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

   <kbd>![verify-other-mdm](images/onboarding-for-macos/verify-other-mdm.png)</kbd>
   3. At the bottom left, if you see "This Mac is supervised and managed by *your-organisation-name* it indicates you already have an MDM software.

-  ?> To unenrol your device from MDM softwares other than Intune, contact your organisation's IT administrator.
+  ?> To unenrol your device from MDM softwares other than Microsoft Endpoint Manager, contact your organisation's IT administrator.

 </details>
 <details>
   <summary>b.
-Unenrol from Intune</summary><br>
+Unenrol from Microsoft Endpoint Manager</summary><br>

   1. Click the **Spotlight** icon or press the ``Command+Spacebar`` to open the **Spotlight Search**.
   2. Enter **Company Portal**.